A Trilogy of Roma and the East

 the Roman Empire and the Parthian Empire—

-at the apex of their might and mutual hatred.
+at the apex of their might and their mutual hatred.

 Astonishingly, the fates of both these empires become